AudioCommons/timbral_models/README.md

 ## AudioCommons Timbral Models

+**NOTE**: this repository is no longer maintained.
+The timbral models can however be still installed by cloning the repository and running pip install (see below)

 The timbral models were devleoped by the [Institute of Sound Recording (IoSR)](http://www.iosr.uk/AudioCommons/) at the University of Surrey, and was completed as part of the [AudioCommons project](https://www.audiocommons.org).

 The current distribution contains python scripts for predicting eight timbral characteristics: *hardness*, *depth*, *brightness*, *roughness*, *warmth*, *sharpness*, *booming*, and *reverberation*.